 Transitional is considered one of the most popular styles in the design world, and for good reason.
 It’s a nice middle ground between the ornate and elegant details of traditional and the clean and sleek elements of contemporary designs.
 In transitional designs, the furniture often makes the statement rather than the accessories.
 Hallmarks of transitional furniture includes a combination of old-world and new-world.
 Wood elements are often stained dark or painted light, and curved furniture is common.

 This style also mixes masculine and feminine in both the furniture and decor elements, leading to combinations like plain picture frame moulding with tables featuring ornately turned legs, or Victorian style coffee and end tables mixed with contemporary sofas.

 In transitional design, colors are usually light and neutral, aiming to inspire a clean, serene atmosphere.
-This leaves plenty of room for texture, such as the reeded shades in the photo and the linen runner on the dining room table, as well as the beautiful detailing in the wood floor and table.
+This leaves plenty of room for texture, such as the reeded half legs and the eye-catching backsplash in the photo above.

 Here’s a selection of our products that fit the Transitional design:

 Contemporary refers to anything in the present moment, and Contemporary design is just that: always present and always evolving.
 Similar to other design styles on this list, it borrows from other styles to create its own unique look.

 Often sleek and simple, Contemporary design features clean lines and open layouts mixed with detailed moldings, a mixture of materials (like metal, glass, and acrylic), and neutral palettes with intentional pops of color.
 Patterns are replaced with a deliberate use of texture, and light woods are preferred over dark.